Jessicamwangi/Password-locker/Readme.md

 -To have downloaded python , pyperclip and pip.

+-To have downloaded pyhton extensions(this help to make your work easier)

 -To have to have either Vs code or atom

 -Do git clone https://github.com/Jessicamwangi/Password-locker.git to be able to clone this file to your computer and view it.

+### Run The Application

+ To run this application do the following:

+ - Clone the file and open it in terminal.

+ -open the user interface file and on your top left you should see a run button(this is there if you have installed the python extensions).
+Click it and you are good to go

+ - do the following command to run the tests:

+   -python3 password_test.py

 ## Technologies Used
 Technologies used in this webpage are
 HTML.